refayathaque/azure-104-notes/README.md

 - Tenant - Representation of an organization/company - A dedicated instance of Azure AD - _Every Azure Account is part of at least 1 Tenant_ - Usually represented by a public domain name
   - Tenants need not have subscriptions (meaning they can't create resources) - Tenants can have more than 1 Subscription
 - Subscription - Agreement with Microsoft to use Azure services, & how you're going to pay - All Azure resource usage gets billed to the payment method of the subscription - Free, pay as you go, enterprise agreements
+  - You can move Azure resources (e.g., VMs) across subscriptions using the `Move-AzResource` Powershell command.
+    - You can also move a VM and its associated resources to a different subscription by using the Azure portal.
+    - When moving VMs you also have to move it's associated resources
+    - `Move-AzResource -DestinationSubscriptionId "<myDestinationSubscriptionID>" -DestinationResourceGroupName "<myDestinationResourceGroup>" -ResourceId <myResourceId,myResourceId,myResourceId>`
 - Accounts are basically assigned roles within Tenants so there can be more than 1 Account as an owner (i.e., admin) in a Tenant - Grant other Accounts to be part of the Tenant
 - Resource - Entity managed by Azure - E.g., VM, web app, storage account, & these "expected" resources often create "unexpected" resources like, public IP address, network interface card, network security group, etc.
 - Accounts can be given read, update, owner rights to resources
 - Resource Group (RG) - Way of organizing resources in a subscription - _All resources must belong to only 1 RG_ - Good way to separate out projects & isolate resources by project - Deleting RG deletes all resources inside
 - Role assignments - E.g., (from highest access to lowest) - Owner: allows you to grant permissions to other people - Contributor: can CRUD resources they have permissions for - Reader: read only
 - Policy - Define to enforce company standards & SLAs - E.g., (built-in policies) enforce tag & its value, allowed locations, allowed VM SKUs (Stock Keeping Unit), not allowed resource types, etc. - Policy scope - Can be set at subscription level or RG
+  - Common use cases for Azure Policy include implementing governance for resource consistency (e.g., allowed VM SKUs), regulatory compliance, security, cost, and management
 - E.g., Subscriptions help you know which customer/client should be billed for a resource/RG if you're a digital consultancy firm servicing multiple clients
 - Management Groups - Helps you manage access, policy, & compliance by grouping multiple Subscriptions together - E.g., you can assign Users to Management Groups if, e.g., you need a User to have access to multiple Subscriptions being covered in that Management Group
 - At the lowest level you have a User (Account), & that User is part of a Tenant in AD, that Tenant has Subscriptions, & Subscriptions can get organized into Management Groups